alirezaei1380/SE-LAB-8/README.md

 ## Part 2

-For this part we are using a code which calculates prime numbers in 1 to 10000 range.
+For this part, we are using a code that calculates prime numbers in the 1 to 10000 range.
 Here is the initial code we implemented:

 ```java
 public class PrimeCalculator {